freekatz/Awesome-Embodied-AI-Datasets/datasets/MPI_Muscular_Proprioception/README.md

 ## Introduction

-MPI Muscular Proprioception is a dataset developed by the Max Planck Institute for muscular proprioception research.
-It contains 1,000 episodes of a Franka Emika Panda robot interacting with soft materials, including RGB images, depth data, and robot joint states.
-The dataset supports research in real-time adaptation and human-in-the-loop learning, with a focus on integrating human feedback during robot operation.
-It is accompanied by evaluation scripts and pre-trained models, enabling comparisons across different pouring and fluid manipulation approaches.
-While the dataset's license is not explicitly stated, it is primarily intended for academic use and emphasizes the study of deformable object manipulation.
+The Proprioceptive Dataset is an open dataset provided by the Max Planck Institute for Intelligent Systems, containing 25 days of diverse robot motion data.
+It was released alongside the paper "Proprioception for Precise and Fast Robot Motions" (arXiv:2307.02654) to support research in robot motion control and reinforcement learning.
+The dataset records proprioceptive data from a four-degree-of-freedom (DoF) tendon-driven robot arm, including joint angles, velocities, and other sensory information, covering various dynamic motion scenarios.
+The availability of this dataset facilitates the development and testing of advanced robot control algorithms, particularly for tasks requiring precise and high-speed movements.

 ## Homepage